dpilger26/NumCpp/README.md

 # NumC
-C++ implementation of the Python Numpy library
+C++ implementation of the Python NumPy library